lil-armstrong/alx-higher_level_programming/0x14-javascript-web_scraping/README.md

 -   The second argument is the string to write
 -   The content of the file must be written in utf-8
 -   If an error occurred while writing, print the error object

+## 2. Status code

+Write a script that display the status code of a `GET` request.

+-   The first argument is the URL to request (`GET`)
+-   The status code must be printed like this: `code: <status code>`
+-   You must use the module `request`

+## 3. Star wars movie title

+Write a script that prints the title of Star Wars movie where the episosde number matchers a given integer.

+-   The first argument is the movie ID
+-   You must use the [Star wars API]() with the endpoint https://swapi-api.alx-tools.com/api/films/:id
+-   You must use the module `request`